swanson/mongo-overflow/README.markdown

-A learning project that aims to build a StackOverflow clone with mongoDB and Django
+A learning project that aims to build a StackOverflow clone with mongoDB and Flask